Member Profile for August is Nichola Anderson of Shopperella Personal Shopping & Wardrobe Services!

-Bio / A bit about your professional background
+Tell us a bit about your professional background.

 Tell us about your business and how you came up with the idea.

 Shopperella is a specialized shopping, delivery and wardrobe service designed to take the time and stress out of shopping.
 The business idea came out of my love of people and shopping, and my keen ability to organize and coordinate outfits.
 I’ve been shopping for my family for years, but didn’t consider offering my services to the public until I found myself unexpectedly unemployed last year.
 After many prayers and encouragement from my dear parents and close friends, I decided to launch Shopperella.

 I offer two categories of professional service – personal shopping and closet reorganization.
 Personal shopping covers a lot of retail areas, however most clients tend to rely on me for grocery shopping and gift

 shopping, and one-on-one wardrobe shopping that takes place in-store.
 I have also done clothing sourcing for clients who had specific fashion looks they needed help finding through online merchants.

 The closet reorganization, or what I like to call my Closet Cleanup service, is very fun.
 I actually go into a client’s home to assess their closet, then start sorting, organizing and making outfits.
 I typically reorganize their closets into clothing categories, then by colour and/or season.
 I give them a list of the need-to-buy clothing and accessory items that are missing from their wardrobe, which will help them shop in the future.
 Once the cleanup is complete, I personally deliver any donated clothing items to the charity of the client’s choice, and if needed, I make a trip the store to pick up additional organizing tools such as clothing hangers and storage totes.